AlexPzd/home-assignment/dynatrace_assignment.md

 **Note**: To avoid unexpected results, we recommend that you preview processor output with your sample data.

-5.  **Save** the pipeline and verify if it's been added to the **Pipelines** table.
+1.  **Save** the pipeline and verify if it's been added to the **Pipelines** table.

 ### Route data to a pipeline

-OpenPipeline determines where to direct your incoming data by evaluating it against the matching conditions, the process known as Dynamic routing.
+You can configure OpenPipeline to dynamically route incoming data into different downstream pipelines/targets/destinations based on conditions you define.

 To configure dynamic routing for your pipeline:
 1. Go to **Settings > Process and contextualize > OpenPipeline**.